 - sorting and separating everything into ‘necessary’ and ‘unnecessary’ categories.

 - organizing all necessary items and equipment so they are easily and conveniently accessible.
-Label boxes, folders and drawers so that even people unfamiliar with the work station can find their way around it.
+Label boxes, folders, and drawers so that even people unfamiliar with the workstation can find their way around it.

 - standardizing the previous steps after completion.
-Ensure that employees perform all three steps regularly.
+Ensure that employees perform all previous steps regularly.
 Establish schedules and regularly inspect and audit all work areas for compliance with the new regulations.
 You can tweak routines over time if you notice that certain practices aren’t working.

-- 5s Red Tags
+- 5s red tags

 - Check: Review all changes made.
 Did they yield results?
 Was the impact expected?

-Also originating in Japan, as many lean management strategies do, the 5 Why method asks questions to get to the root cause of a problem in order to address it appropriately.
-The questions are all “Why” questions and are supposed to feed into each other.
+Another management system originating in Japan, the “5 Why” method asks 5 questions to get to the root cause of a problem in order to address it appropriately.
+Each of these is a “why” question and feeds into the other questions.
 This means that one question is always preceded by the answer to a previous question.